Mantha shines in debut, Ovechkin scores as Caps rout Flyers

 Samsonov started for Washington after rookie goalie Vitek Vanecek won the previous two games.
 The Capitals didn’t add a veteran between the pipes at the deadline and know Henrik Lundqvist won’t be coming back, so the net belongs to Samsonov and Vanecek for the rest of the season.

-“We found out that the two goaltenders that we have are pretty good and we have a lot of confidence in them,” coach Peter Laviolette said.
-“Trough the way the year has evolved and the way the goaltenders have played, we feel like these guys are ready for the job.”
+“We found out that the two goaltenders that we have are pretty good and we have a lot of confidence in them,” Laviolette said.
+“The way the year has evolved and the way the goaltenders have played, we feel like these guys are ready for the job.”

 But Laviolette is in zero rush to name a No. 1 goalie.